$hp$-error analysis of mixed-order hybrid high-order methods for elliptic problems on simplicial meshes: Weak form and discrete setting

 We can now prove \eqref{eq: Modified KM approximation}.
 Using the approximation results \eqref{eq: KM approxiamtion} and \eqref{eq: quasi approxiamtion} and the mesh shape-regularity, we infer that

 This proves the bound on the first term on the left-hand side of~\eqref{eq: Modified KM approximation}, and the other two terms can be bounded in a similar way. \end{proof}

-\begin{remark}[Applications] The Babu\v{s}ka--Suri approximation operator is used in to establish our $hp$-a priori error estimate.
-Instead, the modified Karkulik--Melenk interpolation operator is used in the $hp$-a posteriori error analysis to establish the upper error bound.
+\begin{remark}[Applications] We use the Babu\v{s}ka--Suri approximation operator to establish our $hp$-a priori error estimate.
+Instead, we use the modified Karkulik--Melenk interpolation operator in the $hp$-a posteriori error analysis to establish the upper error bound.
 The advantage of the modified Karkulik--Melenk interpolation operator with respect to the original one is to invoke only the $H^1$-seminorm on the right-hand side of~\eqref{eq: Modified KM approximation} (compare with~\eqref{eq: KM approxiamtion}). \end{remark}